Skip to main content

 Three kids reading a book inside of a blanket fort

 This type of fort can be made underneath a side table or even the dining room table.
 For larger tables, you will need multiple sheets.
-Just make sure anything breakable is put away and the table is empty.
+Just make sure anything breakable is put away and the table is empty before you start the steps to building a quick blanket fort.

 Step 1: If you don’t have a lot of time, and your child really, really wants a blanket fort, clear off a tabletop.